-Lycopene is an antioxidant that makes fruits and vegetable red.
+Lycopene is an antioxidant that makes fruits and vegetables red.
 Red carrots contain lycopene.
 Lycopene production is increased by the micro-mold B. trispora as a result of fermentation [R].

-Tomato juice fermented with L. casei has increases in lycopene and total carotenoids levels when compared with regular tomato juice [R].
+Tomato juice fermented with L. casei has increased in lycopene and total carotenoids levels when compared with regular tomato juice [R].

 Polyacetylenes are a group of compounds found in carrots that have anticancer, antifungal, antibacterial, anti-inflammatory, and also have the ability to produce serotonin in the body [R].